aiidateam/aiida-tutorials/docs/pages/2019_ISSP_Chiba_Japan/sections/calculations.rst

         'SYSTEM': {
             'ecutwfc': 30.,
             'ecutrho': 200.,
+            'mickeymouse': 240.,
         },
         'ELECTRONS': {
             'conv_thr': 1.e-8,
         },
     }

+This dictionary is almost a valid input for the Quantum ESPRESSO plugin, except for an invalid key ``mickeymouse``.
+When Quantum ESPRESSO receives an unrecognized key, it will stop.
+By default, the AiiDA plugin will *not* validate your input and simply pass it on to the code.

 Let's wrap the ``parameters_dict`` python dictionary in an AiiDA ``Dict`` node and see what happens.